France, Guides

 Versailles Château’s Gardens

 There are many secluded groves with exquisite sculptures and water features to discover.
 Exploring these groves made me fantasize about what it must have been like to be nobility visiting here in the 17th century during some grand party.
-Imagine the stories these statues could tell you about what they’ve seen over the centuries!
+Imagine the stories these statues could tell you from what they’ve seen over the centuries!

 The two highlights of the gardens are two things that are nearly impossible to miss: the Latona Fountain and the Apollo Fountain.

 You will come to the Latona Fountain first as you make your way away from the palace.
-I love how whimsical this fountain is!
+I love how whimsical this fountain is.
 It is made up four concentric rings, each adorned with golden statues of frogs and turtles.
 It’s such a playful scene in what is otherwise a serious and orderly garden.

 You’ll next come across the Apollo Fountain a little farther down the central section of the garden.
 This fountain illustrates a scene of the god Apollo on his chariot seemingly rushing out of the water itself.
 Where the Latona Fountain has whimsy and fun, this fountain feels serious and full of intense action.
 You get the sense that the horses could burst into life at any second.

 My advice for visiting the gardens is to save yourself at minimum an hour to let yourself get lost in them.
 Take time to admire the two highlights I just mentioned, and then just go wherever your feet take you.
-You’re bound to find something worth seeing!
+You’re bound to find something worth seeing.

 Estate of Trianon

 The estate of Trianon could practically be its own château, and in a sense, that is exactly what it was designed to be.
-It was first established as a refuge for King Louis XIV to escape from the Palace of Versailles when he wanted peace and quiet.
+It was first established as a refuge for King Louis XIV to escape from Versailles Château when he wanted peace and quiet.
 The first building to be built was the Grand Trianon.

 Later, Louis XV would have the Petit Trianon built nearby.
 This would become the favorite residence of Queen Marie-Antoinette who would also go on to have the Queen’s Hamlet constructed.